Hospira says FDA blocks import of Symbiq infusion pump

 Hospira shares were little changed in after-hours trading from Tuesday's close of $29.60 on the New York Stock Exchange.

-(Reporting by Susan Kelly in Chicago; Editing by Leslie Adler and Phil Berlowitz)
+(Reporting By Susan Kelly in Chicago; Editing by Bernard Orr and Leslie Adler)